 Council Tax Discounts

-- Working out if your household is entitled to a discount
+- Is your household entitled to a discount?

-If you currently receive a single person discount but your circumstances have changed and you are no longer the only adult in the property you should contact us.
+If you currently receive a single person discount but your circumstances have changed and you are no longer the only adult in the property you can let us know through My Account.

 |2||1||25% - one adult discounted|